CLASSIC BREAKFAST CROISSANT CREATION

-I love croissants.
-But only the ones made with butter.
-A crispy large hot croissant with ham, eggs, and cheese is one of my top 5 breakfasts that I love to have in the morning.
+I love croissants, but only the ones made with butter.
+A crispy large hot croissant with ham, eggs, and cheese is one of the top 5 breakfast meals that I love to have in the morning.
 But if they are not made just the way I like them, they become more like gut fillers than a delectable feast.

 For the longest time, I had been used to fast food restaurant or pre-made frozen store bought versions.
-Then one day I was on a construction job site and the local roach coach arrived for the morning break and I was hungry.
+Then one day I was on a construction job site and the local food truck arrived for the morning break and I was hungry.
 So, as much as I prefer to avoid getting food this way, I succumbed to the temptation.

-I saw a breakfast sandwich in the hot bin and took a chance.
+When I saw a breakfast sandwich in the hot bin, I took a chance.
 It was a large crispy croissant with a slab of ham, a scrambled egg, and cheddar cheese melted inside.
-I took one bite and entered into gustatory heaven.
+After I took one bite, I felt like I had entered into gustatory heaven.
 It was the most delicious breakfast sandwich I had ever tasted.